Schedule

 If follow-up is needed, that may include monitoring, imaging or a referral for a biopsy.

 Yes.
-At Aspen Dental, an oral cancer screening is included in your comprehensive exam.
+At Aspen Dental, an oral cancer screening is included as part of your yearly comprehensive exam.

 No preparation is needed.
 Just come to your appointment as you normally would.